 Synonyms of Silphium laciniatum (3) (Updated on 11-30-22 from Plants of the World Online): Silphium gummiferum Elliott, Silphium laciniatum var. robinsonii L.M.Perry, Silphium spicatum Poir.

-Silphium laciniatum L. is the correct and accepted scientific name for this plant.
+Silphium laciniatum L. is the accepted scientific name for this plant.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew list 13 accepted species in the Silphium genus (as of 4-25-21 when I last updated this page).
-It is a member of the plant family Asteraceae with 1,671 genera.
+As of 12-26-21 when this page was last updated, Plants of the World Online by Kew lists 13 accepted species in the Silphium genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
 Those numbers could change periodically as updates are made by POWO.
-The number of genera in the family changes quite often, up and down.
+The number of genera in the family fluctuates quite often.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.